CS5704-VT/Workshops/Basics/Tasks.md

 ## 📝 Activity: Create an Issue

-Create a new GitHub issue on the workshop repository (**_not_** _your Basics repository_) to report any issues on any of the topics covered in this SE Basics Workshop.
-This includes any errors or problems you faced, typos, or suggestions for improvements.
+Create a new GitHub issue on the [workshop repository](https://github.com/CS5704-VT/Workshops) (**_not_** _your Basics repository_) to report any issues on any of the topics covered in this SE Basics Workshop.
+This includes any errors you faced, typos, or suggestions for improvements and new modules to add.
 Please do not create an issue saying there are no issues.
-Make sure it has a good title and description, an appropriate label, and assign the instructor (chbrown13) to the issue.
-To report multiple issues, create a task list for each one.
+Make sure your issue has a good title and description, an appropriate label, and assign the instructor (chbrown13) to the issue.
+If you encountered multiple problems, create multiple issues for each or add a task list for related items in the same issue using the `[ ]` markdown syntax.

 ## Kanban Boards